-Surely you've heard its name a thousand times and now you have the opportunity to discover it.
+Surely you have heard its name a thousand times and now you have the opportunity to discover it.
 The Museum of Modern Art in New York is one of the most visited in the world and therefore the queues are usually endless.

 End the day at the top of the Empire State Building

-I invite you to go up to the kingdom of heaven.
+I invite you to climb to the kingdom of heaven.
 What could be better than watching the sunset and the first lights of New York from the 86th floor of the Empire State Building?

-This building is an icon and you have the opportunity to contemplate the city from the top.
-Live the American dream from this emblematic skyscraper with no other mission than to contemplate, feel vertigo, and exclaim like in Titanic that you are the king or queen of the world.
+This building is an icon and you have the opportunity to see the city from the top.
+Live the American dream from this iconic skyscraper with no other mission than to contemplate, feel vertigo, and exclaim like in Titanic that you are the king or queen of the world.

-And since you're probably hungry after an intense day, I invite you to explore one of these 10 best places to eat in New York.
+And since you are probably hungry after an intense day, I invite you to explore one of these 10 best places to eat in New York.

 Discover all kinds of animal species at the Bronx Zoo